Woodsigel/cpp-tech-test/README.md

 In the solution named "simple," I use breadth-first search to solve the task.
 However, I find the code a bit cluttered within this solution, especially in the `has_circle` function where we have inline code for breadth-first search.
 Nevertheless, for the sake of simplicity, I have decided to include it.

 In the solution named "elaborated," I believe that the code appears to be more appropriate for real projects.
 Additionally, the solution is more elegant as we detect the circle by checking for the presence of a back edge.
 The code becomes less cluttered because each method is more aligned with a single intention.

-By the way, I don't believe either of those solutions can be utilized for the project involving graph theory, as the implementations seem to be trivial.
-In actual work, I would prefer to use a third-party library to handle the issue for me.
-Nevertheless, the code presented in the repository can showcase my coding style.